onbloc/gnoland-tutorials/docs/building-a-realm/writing-realms.md

 }
 ```

-Although concrete data types of Golang are supported, `avl` packages must be used since `map` is unusable due to non-determinism.
+> **Note:** Although concrete data types of Golang are supported, the [`avl`](https://github.com/gnolang/gno/tree/master/examples/gno.land/p/demo/avl) package must be used since `map` is unusable due to its non-deterministic properties.

 ## Data Handling